medcomdk/dk-ehmi-eas/input/pagecontent/Use-case-5.md

 # Get ReceivingOrganization by MessageType and Postalcode

-- GET [EAS-base]/Organization?_profile=https://medcomfhir.dk/ig/messaging/StructureDefinition-medcom-messaging-organization.html&Patient?Identifier.value=123&system=urn:oid:1.2.208.176.1.2
-- This search will produce a <a href="https://medcomfhir.dk/ig/messaging/StructureDefinition-medcom-messaging-organization.html" target="_blank">MedComMessagingOrganization</a> as a response
-- EAS will in order to produce this response run through a sequence of calls from

 This use case is conforming to this OperationDefinition: <a href="OperationDefinition-eas.getReceivingOrganizationByMessageTypeAndPostalCode.html">OperationDefinition-eas.getReceivingOrganizationByMessageTypeAndPostalCode</a>

 <img src="./3_5_getReceiverData_2_getReceivingOrganizationByMessageTypeAndPostalCode.png" alt="3_5_getReceiverData_2_getReceivingOrganizationByMessageTypeAndPostalCode" style="width:100%;height:auto;border=1;margin: 20px 20px 20px 0px">